 I saw an online auction site the sale of a Hasselblad Zeiss Planar 110mm f2 lens.
 It was being sold by a German seller and the price they were asking for it was much less than the Japanese dealers.
 However, there was a reason for the low price.
 This lens is stuck wide open and would need repair.

 The seller was open to offers and I wasn’t expecting my £250 less than the asking price to be accepted.
-They accepted it pretty quickly and I now regret not asking more off.
-I wish that I had as there is also a bill of £165 by the courier company for the import now the UK is out of the EU.
+They accepted it pretty quickly and I now regret not asking for more off.
+I wish that I had as there is an additional bill of £165 by the courier company for the import due to the UK being out of the EU.

 Why buy a broken lens you ask?
 Well, I have seen in forums and elsewhere that it is a well known problem for this lens to get stuck.
 My thinking is why pay for a lens at double the price if there is a high chance of it breaking in the future.
 I’m going to be shooting wide open most of the time so wouldn’t really be stopping it down.
 Besides, I have the 150mm f4 if I needed a smaller aperture.

 I have no idea how much it will cost to repair and won’t investigate it until things are a bit more normal.

 Still haven’t shot a roll of film with the lens so I won’t know if I have brought a lemon.